register for email updates

 - Elected to the House in 2008, qualifying with no opposition after predecessor Richard Royal announced his retirement at the last minute.

-- Re-elected with 60 percent of the vote in 2010 and 59 percent in 2012.
+- Re-elected with 60% of the vote in 2010 and 59% in 2012; he was unopposed in 2014 and 2016.

-- Appropriations (2010 – present; vice chairman for public safety, 2011 – present)
+- Appropriations (2010 – 2014; vice chairman for public safety, 2011 – 2014; ex-officio, 2015 – present)

 - Governmental Affairs (2009 – present)